Recognizing hard work,

 - National awards

 American Mensa presents a wide variety of awards recognizing individual members for their contributions to the organization on a national level.
-These awards are presented every year at the Awards Luncheon at the Annual Gathering.
+These awards are presented every year at the Annual Gathering.